Email marketing for contractors and home services

 Email ideas for contractors and home service businesses

 Seasonal service reminder Subject line: “Time for your annual gutter cleaning.
-Book before the rush” Before each season, remind customers about relevant maintenance tasks.
-Fall is perfect for gutter cleaning and furnace checks.
+Book before the rush” Before each season, remind customers about relevant maintenance.
+Fall is perfect for gutters and furnace checks.
 Spring is ideal for AC service, deck staining, and landscaping.
-These timely reminders generate immediate bookings.
+These timely nudges generate immediate bookings.
+With Autopilot, you can set up recurring seasonal reminders once and let them send automatically every year.

-Maintenance tips email Subject line: “5 things homeowners should check before winter” Share genuinely useful maintenance tips.
-This positions you as a helpful expert, not just someone who wants their money.
-Include a brief note at the end offering to help with any of the items on the list.
+Maintenance tips email Subject line: “5 things homeowners should check before winter” Share genuinely useful tips.
+This positions you as a helpful expert, not someone after their money.
+End with a brief offer to help with anything on the list.

 The “how’s everything holding up” check-in Subject line: “Just checking in.
 How’s the new deck?”
-A few months after completing a job, send a brief check-in.
-Ask how everything is holding up and offer to take a look if anything needs attention.
-This builds trust and often leads to additional work.
+A few months after a job, send a quick check-in.
+Ask how things are holding up and offer to take a look if needed.
+This builds trust and often leads to more work.

 Spring/fall booking reminder Subject line: “Spring is here.
-Time to get your yard ready” Before your busy season, send a reminder to past customers encouraging them to book early.
-Mention that spots fill up fast (because they do) and offer priority booking to past customers.
+Time to get your yard ready” Before your busy season, nudge past customers to book early.
+Mention that spots fill up fast (because they do) and offer them priority booking.

 Referral request Subject line: “Know a neighbor who needs help?
-We’d love the introduction” Send a friendly email to satisfied customers asking if they know anyone who could use your services.
-Offer a small thank-you (like a discount on their next service) for successful referrals.
+We’d love the introduction” Ask satisfied customers if they know anyone who could use your services.
+Offer a small thank-you (like a discount on their next job) for successful referrals.
 Happy customers are your best salespeople.

 Holiday or year-end greeting Subject line: “Happy holidays from [Your Business Name]” A warm, personal message around the holidays.
-No sales pitch, just genuine well wishes.
-Include a brief note about your availability for the coming year.
-This kind of email builds lasting goodwill.
+No sales pitch, just genuine well wishes and a note about your availability for the year ahead.
+This builds lasting goodwill.

 Before and after showcase Subject line: “Check out this kitchen renovation we just finished” Share photos of a recent project (with the customer’s permission).
-Before-and-after images are compelling and remind past customers of what you can do.
-This is particularly effective for contractors whose work is visual, like painters, remodelers, and landscapers.
+Before-and-after images are compelling and remind people what you can do.
+It’s especially effective for visual trades like painters, remodelers, and landscapers.

 Real results

-Contractors who send seasonal email reminders see dramatically more repeat business.
+Contractors who send seasonal reminders see far more repeat business.
 One electrician shared: “I started sending a simple email before each season with a maintenance checklist and an offer to book.
 My repeat business went from about 25% of revenue to nearly half.”

-The numbers add up quickly.
-If your average job is $500 and you send quarterly emails to 200 past customers, even a 5% conversion each quarter means 10 new jobs, $5,000 in revenue per quarter from 15 minutes of work.
+The numbers add up fast.
+If your average job is $500 and you email 200 past customers each quarter, even a 5% conversion means 10 new jobs, $5,000 in revenue per quarter from 15 minutes of work.
 Over a year, that’s $20,000 in recovered and repeat business.

-Referrals also increase significantly when you stay in touch.
-Customers who received a recent email from you are much more likely to recommend you when a friend or neighbor asks for a referral.
-You’re literally the most recent contractor in their memory.
+Referrals climb too.
+Customers who recently heard from you are far more likely to recommend you when a friend or neighbor asks, because you’re the most recent contractor in their memory.

 Tips for contractor email marketing

 - Keep it practical.
 Share useful tips and seasonal reminders.
-Your customers appreciate genuinely helpful advice.
+Customers appreciate genuinely helpful advice.

 - Include photos of your work.
-Before-and-after shots, completed projects, and your team in action build trust and credibility.
+Before-and-after shots, finished projects, and your team in action build trust.

 - Be direct.
 Your customers are homeowners, not marketers.
 Short, clear emails with one message and one call to action work best.

 - Send at the right time.
-Send seasonal reminders 2-4 weeks before the season starts.
-That gives customers time to book before your schedule fills up.
-Our guide on the best time to send has more tips.
+Send seasonal reminders 2-4 weeks before the season starts, so customers can book before your schedule fills.
+Our guide on the best time to send has more.

 - Ask for referrals.
-Don’t be shy about it.
-A simple “Know anyone who could use our help?” at the end of an email generates more referrals than you’d expect.
+Don’t be shy.
+A simple “Know anyone who could use our help?” at the end of an email works better than you’d expect.

 - Be consistent.
-Four emails per year (one per season) is the minimum.
-Add a holiday greeting and you’ve got a solid annual email plan.
+Four emails a year (one per season) is the minimum.
+Add a holiday greeting for a solid annual plan.

 Perfect for: